-The study of these relationships, their mechanisms and their patterns of associations with palms and cycads has stimulated the discovery of similar cases among several monocot families of angiosperms.
-For instance, in Neotropical Anthurium (Araceae), 10 species are engaged in mutualism with Cyclanthura weevils (Derelomini, seven species; Franz 2003, 2006).
+The study of these interactions, their mechanisms and their patterns of associations with palms and cycads has stimulated the discovery of similar cases among several monocot families of angiosperms.
+For instance, in Neotropical Anthurium (Araceae), 10 species are engaged in BSPM with Cyclanthura weevils (Derelomini, seven species; Franz 2003, 2006).
 In the same region, 34 species from eight genera of cyclanths (Cyclanthaceae) are pollinated by 27 weevil species belonging to six genera of Derelomini (Franz 2007a, 2008).
 In Neotropical Orchidaceae, three weevil species belonging to two genera of Baridinae (Curculionidae, alternatively classified as the supertribe Bariditae among Conoderinae) ensure their pollination (Nunes et al. 2018).
 More anecdotally, Strelitzia nicolai (Strelitziaceae) from southern Africa appears to be co-pollinated by two derelomine species belonging to two distinct genera (Haran et al. 2022a; Haran unpublished).
-Importantly, the majority of weevils engaged in BSPM show a marked pattern of phylogenetic niche conservatism (PNC) at the genus level (Table 1 & Table S1; Franz & Valente 2005; Toon et al. 2020; Haran et al. 2021, 2022b).
+Importantly, the majority of weevils engaged in BSPM show a marked pattern of phylogenetic niche conservatism (PNC) at the genus level (Table 1, Table S1 & Appendix 1; Franz & Valente 2005; Toon et al. 2020; Haran et al. 2021, 2022b, see section 2.3.5 for details).
 Such a pattern is far from unusual among groups of internal feeding insects, such as seed beetles (Kergoat et al. 2007, 2015) or noctuid stem borers (Kergoat et al. 2018).
 Therefore, we postulate that, in the absence of direct experimental evidence for a weevil species, knowledge about other species in a genus may provide an indication of pollination activity.
 This generalization can produce hypotheses to be tested and also provide a first assessment of the extent of plant-weevil BSPM in overlooked tropical biomes (Toon et al. 2020).

 Several dicot families have been also increasingly reported to be engaged in BSPM with weevils.
-In the genera Eupomatia (Eupomatiaceae), Myristica (Myristicaceae) and Exospermum (Winteraceae), species pollinated by specific weevil lineages have been identified (Elleschodes spp., indet. genus (see Caldara et al. 2014) and Palontus spp. respectively; Armstrong & Irvine 1989a, 1989b, 1990; Pellmyr et al. 1990; Armstrong 1997).
+In the Australasian region, some species of Eupomatia (Eupomatiaceae), Myristica (Myristicaceae) and Exospermum (Winteraceae) are pollinated by specific weevil lineages (Elleschodes spp., indet. genus (see Caldara et al. 2014) and Palontus spp. respectively; Armstrong & Irvine 1989a, 1989b, 1990; Pellmyr et al. 1990; Armstrong 1997).
 In African Ebenaceae (Euclea), Lecythidaceae (Napoleonaea) and Malvaceae (Thespesia) weevil pollination can be inferred on the basis of PNC since congeneric weevil species associated with other plant groups are brood pollinators (Haran et al. 2022a, 2022b; Haran pers. obs.).
 In the Neotropics, most species of Cecropia (Urticaceae) surveyed to date are associated with weevils belonging to the genus Udeus (Curculioninae: Eugnomini), which visit male inflorescences in all species (Lira et al. unpublished) and female inflorescences in at least one case (Mendonça 2004).
-In the speciose pantropical family Annonaceae, at least 22 species in 13 genera are associated with 30 species of weevils pollinators belonging to two Ochyromerini genera (Curculionidae: Curculioninae) and other unidentified weevil groups (Momose et al. 1998; Ratnayake et al. 2006; Lau et al. 2017; Saunders 2020; B. de Medeiros unpublished; Dao et al. unpublished).
+In the speciose pantropical family Annonaceae, at least 22 species in 13 genera are associated with 30 species of weevils pollinators belonging to two Ochyromerini genera (Curculionidae: Curculioninae) and other unidentified weevil groups (Momose et al. 1998; Ratnayake et al. 2006; Lau et al. 2017; Saunders 2020; Dao et al. 2023; B. de Medeiros unpublished).